 To summarise, door entry and access control systems for schools can:

 - Maintain visibility on the flow of pupils around the site

 - Maintain the highest levels of health and safety

 - Adhere to safeguarding objectives – external visitors are verified on arrival

 In this part of the guide to the advantages of school door security and access systems, we provide insight into a key security objective.

 Unauthorised access is a key concern for schools.
 Here is some valuable insight into how to manage this threat.

 Cash, IT equipment and lab equipment are expensive items that require protection.

-External threats can be minimised by securing key areas – it’s the second line of defence after a school’s CCTV camera system.
+Securing key areas can help minimise external threats – it’s the second line of defence after a school’s CCTV camera or perimeter security system.

-Furthermore, these areas can be protected from pupils trying to access these areas to prevent theft and accidents.
+Furthermore, you can protect certain areas from pupils trying to access them to prevent theft and accidents.